23W-GBAC/Fisayo2024/README.md

 Incorporating these habits into your daily routine can help you achieve optimal health in today's fast-paced world.

-# The Importance Of Health Eating Habits
+# The Importance Of Healthy Eating Habits
 Healthy eating habits are essential for maintaining overall health and well-being.
 They provide the body with the necessary nutrients, vitamins, and minerals to function effectively.
 Here are some key reasons why healthy eating habits are important:

 ## Nutrient Intake: